lorenzwinkler1/qest-paper-benchmark/README.md

 ./run_all_jobs.sh [GUROBI|CLP] [number of jobs]
 ```

-The prints all Ids of scheduled jobs.
+The command prints all Ids of scheduled jobs.
 Due to a limit in the number of open file descriptors, *this can appear to have stalled*, but this probably is not the case.
 After a few minutes, you should see the first result files in the output directory.

 #### Running less extensive experiments (Duration: ~90 core-hours / ~20 core-hours)
 To reproduce the main result of the the paper - tables 1 and 2, you can also just run one instance of the most cost-intensive solver, or an even less cost intensive solver.